This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 My Second-Choice Recommendation

-If the SX70 is out of your budget, check out the Canon SX700 HS.
-I used this camera for years before upgrading — and I loved it.
+If the SX70 is out of your budget, my second choice is the Canon SX700 HS.
+I used it for years before upgrading, and I loved it.

 Comparing the sizes of the SX70 with the SX700.
 Either one qualifies as the best camera for safari in my opinion

-Here are some examples of shots I took in Puerto Rico with the SX700:
+Here are a few photos I took in Puerto Rico with the SX700:

 Still Deciding If It’s the Right Camera for You?